openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 ### "The Full Stack"

+Now that we know how to construct its major components, let's have a look at all the math that constructs graphics in openFrameworks before sending it to the screen.
+For that, we'l have to – once again – increase our number of D's.

 #### Translation matrices

 If you recall the comment in the beginning of this chapter, mathematicians are very careful when calling things linear.
 In 2D, a linear operation can basically do 2 things: Rotation and Scaling (including negative scaling - "mirroring").